Louisiana State Penitentiary: Demographics

 Louisiana State Penitentiary is the largest correctional facility in the United States by population.
 In 2010, the prison had 5,100 inmates and 1,700 employees.
 In 2010, the racial composition of the inmates was 76% black and 24% white.
 71% of inmates were serving a life sentence.
 1.6% had been sentenced to death.
 As of 2016 many inmates come from the state of Mississippi.

 As of 2011, the prison has about 1,600 employees, making it one of the largest employers in Louisiana.
 Over 600 "free people" live on prison property.
-These residents are Angola's emergency response personnel and their dependents.
+These residents are LSP's emergency response personnel and their dependents.
 In 1986, around 200 families of employees lived within Angola property.
-Hilton Butler, then Angola's Warden, estimated that 250 children lived on the Angola property.
+Hilton Butler, then LSP's Warden, estimated that 250 children lived on the Angola property.

-Many prison employees are from families that have lived and worked at Angola for generations.
+Many prison employees are from families that have lived and worked at the facility for generations.
 Laura Sullivan of National Public Radio said, "In a place so remote, it's hard to know what's nepotism.
 There's simply no one else to hire."